andreasvirkus/cottage/src/pages/contact.md

 That's `hello` in Estonian.

-I'm currently helping [Klaus](https://klausapp.com) conquer the world of customer support's conversation quality.
+I'm currently helping [Supersimple](https://klausapp.com) conquer the world of asking complex questions.

-When I'm not hanging out with the coolest cat in tech, I consult others on front-end best practises, help them execute their next big project or am tinkering on something small (and often silly).
+When I'm not hanging out with the coolest penguin in tech, I consult others on front-end best practises, help them execute their next big project or am tinkering on something small (and often silly).